Direct Admit Application

 • Submit within application a 1-page essay (300 words or less) detailing why you want to be a nurse.

-Selected applicants will receive a letter from the Mary Black College of Nursing, Director of Nursing Student Services, indicating acceptance to the nursing direct admit option.
+Selected applicants will receive an email from the Mary Black College of Nursing’s Director of Nursing Student Services, indicating acceptance to the nursing direct admit option.
+This email will come in enough time for students to make a decision in advance of the University’s May 1 deadline.

 • Once accepted as a nursing direct admit student, the student must complete the following: